Aquafina-water-bottle/jp-mining-note/docs/docs/customcss.md

 ---

-# Highlight the Word within the Tooltips
+# Highlight the word within the tooltips
 {{ feature_version("0.11.0.0") }}

 The word within the sentences are not highlighted by default.